sb032835/fps-utils/README.md

 *  To get projectile skill IDs you will have to log them yourself, I will add something that does this for you in a later update

 ## Update Log
-* Rewrote the entire mod, again.
+* Moved to BigInt
-*
+* Fixed some other stuff idklol
 ## Work In Progress:
 Various GUI improvements, fix for mount stuff, projectile and effect lists, fix formatting.